Easels Galore home page

 Lake Tyres Vic. taken on

-my forst trip away in Connie and on Right Pellicans at Hawks Nest NSW.
+my first trip away in Connie and on Right Pelicans at Hawks Nest NSW.